Category Archives: Parshiot

 vayeira-miracle-dp-image-1

-Download the leading idea description here: PDF pdf-icon
+Download the activity here: Word word-doc-icon PDF pdf-icon

 Discussion Plan: Miracles – LPS